eugene-kim-pipe17/p17-interview-filters/README.md

 ![Filter Demo](filter.gif)

-In Pipe17, our users are eCommerce merchants who need to filter orders in our web application based on specific criteria.
-The image above shows our Advanced Filter interface where users can:
+In Pipe17, eCommerce merchants filter orders using our Advanced Filter interface (shown above).
+Users can:
-- Filter by multiple order fields (e.g., "Billing Address Address 1 equals '123 Main St'" and "Status equals 'Refunded'")
+- Filter by multiple fields (e.g., "Billing Address Address 1 equals '123 Main St'")
-- Choose how conditions are evaluated.
+- Choose how conditions are evaluated (All/Any)
-- Add any number of conditions.
+- Add any number of conditions
-- Apply filters to view only orders that match their criteria

 Your task is to design the data structure (type/schema) for this filter and implement the logic to evaluate whether an order matches the filter criteria.